rajanvijayan/wp-smart-property/readme.txt

 = 1.0 =

-* New: Wishlist Plugin
+* New: WP Smart Property search Widget

 == Upgrade Notice ==

-The current version of WP Smart Wishlist requires WordPress 3.0 or higher.
+The current version of WP Smart Property requires WordPress 3.3 or higher.
 If you use older version of WordPress, you need to upgrade WordPress first.